Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-Ramps0 – as of September 2025Access is primarily via network extensions to Istanbul or Izmir.
+Direct Cloud On-Ramps0 – as of September 2025Access is via the primary hub in Istanbul.

-Tax IncentivesNoNo specific digital economy or data center incentives are offered.
+Tax IncentivesNoNo specific data center or digital economy incentives are offered.

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs) Public peering is not a major feature of this market.
-Most network traffic is exchanged through private peering arrangements or routed through national IXPs located in Istanbul, which handles the bulk of Turkiye's internet traffic.
+Internet Exchange Points (IXPs): Public peering is not established in Denizli.
+Most network traffic is exchanged privately or routed through the major national IXPs located in Istanbul and Ankara.

 Power Analysis